2nd Annual Technology Summit

 The TechSummit is for anyone interested in the intersection between technology and violence against women.
 Workshops and presentations will be applicable for:

 - Front line workers and NGOs working with women experiencing technology-facilitated abuse.

 - Police investigating the misuse of technology to stalk, harass, and abuse victims of domestic violence, sexual assault, and other forms of violence against women.

 - Lawyers and other legal professionals representing clients experiencing technology-facilitated abuse.

 - Policymakers, researchers, and technologists interested in the intersection of technology, privacy, security and violence against women.

 Attendees will also gain the opportunity to engage and build relationships across relevant sectors, supporting knowledge sharing and collaboration to address technology-facilitated abuse.

 Sponsorship and exhibition opportunities

 We have sponsorship and exhibition opportunities available.
-Contact us for more details.
+Please visit our sponsorship page or Contact us for more details.